solliancenet/microsoft-mysql-developer-guide/artifacts/02-01-CloudDeploy-Vm/README.md

 3. Select the **Advanced** button
 4. Select **Proceed to IP_ADDRESS (unsafe)**
-5. You should see your application load
+5. The application should load
 6. Open a browser to the virtual machine ip address (ex `https:\\IP_ADDRESS:443`)
-7. You should see your results
+7. The results should display